NannyML/nannyml/docs/how_it_works/chunking_data.rst

     statistically relevant and might negatively influence the quality of calculations.
 Please consider splitting your data in a different way or continue at your own risk.

-When the warning is about a single chunk, it is usually the last chunk.
+When the warning is about a single chunk, it is usually the last chunk and this is due to the reasons described in :ref:`Setting Up: Chunking<chunking>`.
-As this is the most recent chuck, it might be that not all observations have been generated yet.
 When there are more than one underpopulated chunks staying with the selected chunking method may be suboptimal.
-Look at the :ref:`section on minimum chunk size <minimum-chunk-size>` to get more information about the effect of small chunks.
+Read :ref:`minimum chunk size <minimum-chunk-size>` to get more information about the effect of small chunks.
 Beware of the trade-offs involved, when selecting the chunking method.